awslabs/duvet/README.md

 $ cargo xtask test
 ```

-### Verifying the coverage model
+### Verifying formal models

-The two-phase coverage model in `duvet-coverage` is formally verified
+The coverage model in `duvet-coverage` and report canonicalization in
+`duvet-report` are formally verified with
-with [Verus](https://verus-lang.github.io/verus/guide/).
-CI runs the
+[Verus](https://verus-lang.github.io/verus/guide/).
+CI runs the verifier on
-verifier on every push and PR.
+every push and PR.
 To verify locally:

 1. **Download the pinned Verus release.** The version that matches
    `vstd` in `Cargo.lock` is in `.github/workflows/ci.yml` as